Karlcxu/KarlChoiReviews/_posts/2019-03-01-Dead-Or-Alive-6.md

 ### Overall: 3.5/5 (Good)

 *Notes: Very difficult.
 Learning just the basics of the game can easily take hours.
 If you are down to invest time into a fighting game, this game may be for you.
-If not, stick to something easier like Super Smash Bros..
+If not, stick to something easier like Super Smash Bros.*

 *Reviewed on 3/24/2019*